Sharonsteffani2005/EXECUTION-OF-TIMER-OPERATIONS-USING-LADDER-LOGIC-PROGRAMMING/README.md

 Programmable Logic Controller (PLC) - A PLC that supports timer functions.
 PLC Programming Software - Software such as RSLogix, TIA Portal, or CX-Programmer.
 Computer System - For programming and simulating the PLC ladder logic.
-Input Devices - Push buttons or switches for triggering the timer operations.
-Output Devices - LEDs or any other indicators to visualize the timer output.
+Input Devices - Push buttons or switches for triggering the timer operations.a Output Devices - LEDs or any other indicators to visualize the timer output.
 Wires and Connectors - For interfacing input/output devices with the PLC.
 Power Supply - Appropriate power supply for the PLC and peripherals.